inter-action/blog/booknotes/Beginning.Linux.Programming 4th.md

 how is it created:
 >Using fork to create processes can be very useful, but you must keep track of child processes.
 When a child process terminates, an association with its parent survives until the parent in turn either terminates normally or calls wait.
 The child process entry in the process table is therefore not freed up immediately.
 Although no longer active, the child process is still in the system because its exit code needs to be stored in case the parent subsequently calls wait.
 It becomes what is known as defunct, or a zombie process.

+prevent zombie processes:
+call `wait` after child process been created

 ### Signals

 how singal affect processes:
-* If a process receives one of these signals without first arranging to catch it, the process will be termi- nated immediately.
+* If a process receives one of these signals without first arranging to catch it, the process will be terminated immediately.
 Usually, a core dump file is created.
 This file, called core and placed in the current directory, is an image of the process that can be useful in debugging.

 * The default action for the signals in the following table is abnormal termination of the process with all the consequences of _exit (which is like exit but performs no cleanup before returning to the kernel).